How to install a Lightroom preset: a complete step-by-step guide

 Fix The Photo

 It offers a large number of free presets: black and white, sepia, wedding, and fashion, among others.
 It's useful for expanding your library with specific and practical styles.
-The fact that the packs are free doesn't prevent them from having solid results..
+The fact that the packs are free doesn't mean they don't deliver solid results.

 ON1

-A very active platform with a good update schedule, where you can download numerous presets without spending a penny.
-Its extensive catalog allows you to experiment and keep what really works for you.
+A very active platform with frequent updates, where you can download numerous presets for free.
+Its extensive catalog lets you experiment and keep what works best for you.
 Ideal for updating your collection and discovering new styles.

 Installing downloaded packages: quick reminder

 If the package comes as a ZIP file, extract it first.
 In Lightroom Classic, import from the "+" icon in the Presets panel or place the files in "Develop Presets" and restart.
-In Lightroom CC, go to the Presets panel, press "•••", and choose "Import Presets".
-Whenever possible, import the folders to preserve the structure intended by the creator..
+In Lightroom CC, go to the Presets panel, click "•••", and choose "Import Presets."
+Whenever possible, import the folders to preserve the creator's intended structure.

 Usage tips for a finer flow

-Apply the preset initially and make micro-adjustments to exposure and white balance, which will vary depending on the shot.
+Apply the preset at the beginning and make micro-adjustments to exposure and white balance, which will vary depending on each shot.
 Then correct HSL and Curve if the preset pushes certain tones too far.
-With an extra 30 seconds per photo, the result goes up a level.
+With an extra 30 seconds per photo, the result improves significantly.

-In batches with variable light, create two or three preset variants (e.g., "−1EV", "Base" and "+1EV") to apply according to the starting exposure.
-The speed in selecting the correct variant more than compensates for this..
+In batches with variable light, create two or three preset variations (for example, "−1EV", "Base", and "+1EV") to apply depending on the initial exposure.
+The speed with which you can select the correct variation more than makes up for it.

 Free presets of tutorials and vintage packs

 Many tutorials shared by brands and creators include sample presets—for example, vintage packs—for practice.
-Download them, import them, and analyze them: see how they affect Curve, HSL, and Calibration.
-Understanding why they work is the best way to learn how to make your own..
+Download them, import them, and analyze them: see how Curve, HSL, and Calibration affect them.
+Understanding why they work is the best way to learn how to create your own.

-If you were looking for a complete and organized guide, here it is: we explain what presets are, their formats, how to install them on Windows, Mac and Lightroom CC, how to use them intelligently, adjust and copy edits, create your own "Cinematic Night" style, sync with your mobile device, and where to find reliable free resources.
-With these steps, you'll gain visual consistency, reduce editing hours, and have your style library ready for any project..
+If you were looking for a complete and organized guide, here it is: we explain what presets are, their formats, how to install them on Windows, Mac, and Lightroom CC, how to use them effectively, adjust and copy edits, create your own "Cinematic Night" style, sync with your mobile device, and where to find reliable free resources.
+With these steps, you'll achieve visual consistency, reduce editing time, and have your style library ready for any project.

 gimp